NitinMathew/C-buffer-overflow/README.md

 Address Space Layout Randomization is a defense feature to make buffer overflows more difficult, most of the Unix/Linux machine uses it by default.
 # To disable ASLR :
 sudo sysctl -w kernel.randomize_va_space=0

+# Run the python file redirect the output of that file into some other file.
+# Take this output as input of the c program:
+#  >> ./cfile $(cat out) or any other method if you have.